THE ADVENTURES OF ALIBI JONES #1

 The third story is, in my opinion, the weakest of the three.
 While the art, again by Meisha, is still quite good, he has rendered much thinner line-weights.
 This gives the art a sort of anemic, incomplete feeling.
 If I was vaguely missing a hard ink line on the first story, I was absolutely craving it here.
 This difference in execution may be due to deadline concerns, I don’t know, but it seemed a little wispy and unfinished.

-Meisha's art on the second story
+Meisha's art on the second story has a less solid, sketchier feeling. |

 However, the greater disappointment here is in the story itself.
 The first story really felt like the setup of the tale and I fully expected the next story to pick up right where the first one left off.
 Instead we jump four years ahead and leave a lot of plot threads hanging.